emmachirlomez/Modelling/README.md

 To run simply you can simply run the project on Visual Studio.

-It's also possible to run in cmd:
+It's also possible to run in the cmd:

 ```bash
 msbuild Modelling.sln /p:Configuration=Release